awt/turqlom-index-blog/about.md

 ---
 layout: post-no-feature
 permalink: /about/index.html
-title: About Turqlom
+title: About DarkLogs
-description: Turqlom is an anonymous blogging service based on Bitmessage.
+description: DarkLogs is an anonymous blogging service based on Bitmessage.
 tags: []
 ---